kleene-project/docs/engine/security/protect-access.md

 Email Address []:Sven@home.org.au
 ```

-Now that you have a CA, you can create a server key and certificate
+Now that a CA has been created, create the server key and certificate
 signing request (CSR).
-Make sure that "Common Name" matches the hostname you use
+Make sure that "Common Name" matches the hostname used
-to connect to Docker:
+to connect to Kleened:

 > **Note**: Replace all instances of `$HOST` in the following example with the
-> DNS name of your Docker daemon's host.
+> DNS name of the Kleened host.

 ```console
 $ openssl genrsa -out server-key.pem 4096